-The SLPs have taken an inclusive approach to strengthen teaching, learning and assessment for sexuality education.
-This is done by modelling good teaching approaches for new content and providing exemplar assessment tasks.
-The SLPs also support educators to drive behaviour change and good decision-making about sex, sexuality, HIV and other STIs and reproductive health.
+The SLPs take an inclusive approach to strengthening teaching, learning and assessment for Sexuality Education.
+This is done by modelling good teaching approaches for new content and providing model assessment tasks.
+The SLPs also support educators to motivate for behaviour change and good decision-making about sex, sexuality, HIV and other STIs, and reproductive health.

-A number of considerations are important for accommodating and responding to some of the barriers to teaching and learning that educators may encounter in the classroom:
+There are a number of considerations that should be taken into account when accommodating and responding to barriers to teaching and learning encountered by educators in the classroom:

-3.1 CREATING AN INCLUSIVE CLASSROOM
+3.1 INCLUSIVE CLASSROOMS